zaidkhraibut/google-homepage/README.md

 4. Not so much a challenge, but I'm very eager to learn about responsive layouts.

-You can view the completed project [here](https://zaidkhraibut.github.io/google-homepage/)

 Zaid Khraibut

-This was a project completed for [The Odin Project](http://www.theodinproject.com/web-development-101/html-css)
+This project was completed as part of [The Odin Project](http://www.theodinproject.com/web-development-101/html-css) curriculum.